dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 The first command builds an image based on the instructions you've given in the `Dockerfile`.
 For now, `Dockerfile` just says, pull up the image from the repository.
 It would take minutes (or hours) depending on your connection.
 Total download size was close to 300MB for the first time.

 The second command boots the image into a container, which is like giving life to the image.
-Can't help it, but it is identical to creating an object out of a class! `-it` flag gives you an interactive terminal access *inside* the container.
+Can't help it, but it is identical to creating an object out of a class!
+The `-it` flag gives you an interactive terminal access *inside* the container.

 That should take you to the shell prompt that shows something in the lines of `root@abc123a1234b:/# `.
 That means you are inside the container, **with root access**.
 It is quite easy to expose your host root directory as a volume and it becomes editable within the container. *Just be careful what you command the prompt to do!* Even better, use `--user $(id -u):$(id -g)` flag while using `docker run` to force using current user instead of root.